 How to Get There

-The drive to Freudenberg Castle is approximately 1 hours and 15 minutes northwest of Kaiserslautern and 2 hours and 2o minutes north of Stuttgart.
+By car, Freudenberg Castle is approximately 1 hours and 15 minutes from Kaiserslautern and 2 hours and 2o minutes north of Stuttgart.

 Author’s Profile: Gemma is a mom, a veteran and an Army civilian living in Wiesbaden, Germany.
 With New Jersey roots, she is enjoying her extended European vacation.